Skip to main content

 Surf's up at Puerto Escondido.Photo credit: In2dodo / Shutterstock

-A Mexican beach destination for pros and beginners alike.
+Puerto Escondido is a laid-back Mexican beach destination for surfing pros and beginners alike.

-This entry should be no surprise, as Puerto Escondido is one of the best spots for surfing in the world.
-As Mexico beach destinations go, the town is still a bit rough around the edges, with few resorts or luxury hotels.
-But that’s part of its charm.
+Puerto Escondido is one of the best spots for surfers in the world, and it serves up excellent dining and nightlife options to boot.
+As Mexico beach destinations go, the town is still a bit rough around the edges, with few resorts or luxury hotels, but that’s all part of its charm.

-Wake up early to see the experienced wave-riders catch the Mexican pipeline off Zipolite Beach, a notorious wave that regularly reaches up to 25 feet (7.6 meters).
-Then eat some fish tacos before trying to catch a wave yourself at the tamer Playa Carrizalillo with a surf lesson.
+Here, wake up early to see the experienced wave-riders catch the Mexican pipeline off Zipolite Beach, a notorious wave that regularly reaches up to 25 feet (7.6 meters).
+Then, fill up on fish tacos before trying to catch a wave yourself down the coast at the much tamer Playa Carrizalillo during a beginner-friendly surf lesson.

 5. For amateur archeologists: Palenque, Chiapas